Game-Theoretic Multiagent Reinforcement Learning: Extensive-Form Game

-Based on the realisation plan, one can recover the underlying behavioural strategy\footnote{Empirically, it is often the case that working on the realisation plan of a behavioural strategy is more computationally friendly than working on the behavioural strategy directly.} (an idea similar to Eq. (\ref{eq:occupancy_policy})).
+Based on the realization plan, one can recover the underlying behavioral strategy\footnote{Empirically, it is often the case that working on the realization plan of a behavioral strategy is more computationally friendly than working on the behavioral strategy directly.} (an idea similar to Eq. (\ref{eq:occupancy_policy})).
 To do so, we need three additional pieces of notation.
 Let $\mathsf{Seq}: \mathbb{S}^i \rightarrow \Sigma_i$ return the sequence $\sigma^i \in \Sigma^i$ that leads to a given information state $S^i \in \mathbb{S}^i$.
 Since the game assumes perfect recall, $\mathsf{Seq}(S^i)$ is known to be unique.
 Let $\sigma^i a^i$ denote a sequence that consists of the sequence $\sigma^i$ followed by the single action $a^i$.
 Since there are many possible actions $a^i$ to choose, let $\mathsf{Ext}: \Sigma^i \rightarrow 2^{\Sigma^i}$ denote the set of all possible sequences that extend the given sequence by taking one additional action.
 It is trivial to see that sequences that include a terminal node cannot be extended, i.e., $\mathsf{Ext}(T)=\emptyset$.
-Finally, we can write the behavioural policy $\pi^i$ for an information state $S^i$ as
+Finally, we can write the behavioral policy $\pi^i$ for an information state $S^i$ as

 \item $G^i: \boldsymbol{\Sigma} \rightarrow \mathbb{R}$ is the reward function for agent $i$ given by $G^i(\boldsymbol{\sigma}) = R^i(T)$ if a terminal node $T \in \mathbb{T}$ is reached when each player plays their part of the sequence in $\boldsymbol{\sigma} \in \boldsymbol{\Sigma}$, and $G^i({\boldsymbol\sigma})=0$ if non-terminal nodes are reached.